By German Artist Mia Florentine Weiss

 Home > What We Do > Public Art > LOVE HATE

-LOVE HATE is presented by the Delegation of the European Union, the Golden Triangle Business Improvement District, and the Embassy of the Federal Republic of Germany in Washington, DC, offering culture and vitality to visitors, residents, and workers as they return downtown.
+LOVE HATE was presented by the Delegation of the European Union, the Golden Triangle Business Improvement District, and the Embassy of the Federal Republic of Germany in Washington, DC, offering culture and vitality to visitors, residents, and workers as they began returning downtown.

 “It’s an ambiguous yet powerful message that symbolizes how we can turn hate into love through a change of perspective.
 It celebrates our unity as humans through our diversities, a message which resonates with all of us.
 LOVE HATE is a giant message on the street that we have a choice to make each day.
 We can choose to focus on love.” – Mia Florentine Weiss